 Alternatively, you can use using your experience as a sportsperson, musician, speaker or non-executive director to provide the platform from which you showcase your transferable skills:

 “Playing in my local cricket team reminds me that sport is an exciting mixture of strategic thinking, team effort and exploiting individual opportunities when they arise.
 I practise these skills on the pitch so I’m able to approach business problems with both a strategic and tactical approach to deliver the result that the team needs.”

 Key Point To Remember.

-Transferrable skills are your secret weapon during a career transition.
+A resume that clearly articulates your transferrable skills is your secret weapon during a career change.

 It’s likely that you have a huge number of transferable skills.
 You just need to view them in a more strategic light.
 For example, at first glance, it might seem that social media and credit card processing have little in common.